pandeysoni/pandeysoni.github.io/content/posts/2019-09-11-how-can-we-use-redis-connect-and-redis-queue-process-in-node-js.md

 In this article, we'll learn about redis queue mechanism.

-We have to process the data in sequential manner one after another, then we can think about queue mechanism.
+There was one requirement, where we had to process the data in sequential manner one after another, then we thought about queue mechanism.
+The challenge was that we were not able to find how to write redis methods (lrange, lpop, lpush) in Node.js.
+Here, we have written redis commands (lrange, lpop, lpush) in node.js and that worked pretty well for us.
+Let's take a look to these methods in Node.js -

 ## Get Started

-First we'll init package file and then will install redis there-
+First we'll init package file and then will install redis package there -

 ```
 mkdir redis-app